Frequently Asked Questions

 How much does it cost?

-Can kids go out?
+Can kids paddle?

-Will it be Crowded?
+Will it be crowded?

-River trips are excursions out onto the river.
-The direction and destination depends on the time and tide, which are influenced by weather conditions that day.
+"River Trips" are excursions out onto the Hudson River.
+The direction and destination depends on the time, tides and weather conditions that day.

-What size and types of boats do you use?
+What types of watercraft do you have?